nbicocchi/learn-spring-boot/slides/M1 Annex - Debugging Wiring Exceptions.md

 -   _NoUniqueBeanDefinitionException_ \- this happens when there are multiple beans matching the one we want to wire in
 -   _BeanCurrentlyInCreationException_ \- this is an exception that usually appears when there is a circular dependency in the context

-The relevant module for this lesson is: [debugging-and-solving-wiring-exceptions-end](../code/learn-spring-m1/debugging-and-solving-wiring-exceptions-end)

 ## Problem 1: Spring Cannot Find the Requested Bean

 First, we’ll explore what happens **when we try to use a bean that isn’t defined in the Spring application context.**